Fear not – nothing has happened to your device and no action is required.

 - Phishing emails often create a sense of urgency or fear to provoke strong emotions that affect decision making.

-- Hovering over the links reveals that all three options lead to the same suspicious URL.
+- Hovering over both the links reveals that they lead to the same suspicious URL.

 - Although email filtering systems do a good job of blocking a lot of malicious emails and links, some can still get through.
 If you see that the link redirects you to an odd URL do not click on the link.